Allo, Allo, Allo, what marketing implications do we have here then?

 The Allo app is a big move from Google.
-They'll probably look to make it the default android messenger app to give it a huge user base.
-Given Andriod has 1.4 billion users it could quickly grow to have a user base of a similar scale to Facebook Messager- putting it squarely in the top 3 global messaging apps.
+They’ll probably look to make it the default android messenger app to give it a huge user base.
+Given Android has 1.4 billion users it could quickly grow to have a user base of a similar scale to Facebook Messager- putting it squarely in the top 3 global messaging apps.

 Given that the AI assistant will be using Google search rankings to decide on what content to answer people’s questions with- For example if they ask ‘What is lifecycle marketing’ to the chat they’ll be likely to be shown the top ranking page for that search – then it means the important of SEO is reinforced by the app.
 Crucially it means ranking top of ‘natural language keywords’- something Google have termed ‘conversational search’ is now extremely important.

 What is it?
 Natural Language Keywords / Conversational Search